 As the industry evolves, more urgent cares are evaluating their current electronic medical records (EMR) and practice management (PM) software solutions to make sure their practice is competitive and their processes are efficient.
-What worked 10 years ago needs a second look as the industry moves forward.
+In the new era of urgent care, what worked 10 years ago needs a second look as the industry moves forward.

-While partnership is not actually a feature, it’s at the top of the list because it’s essential to your successful urgent care operation.
-A number of EMR vendors can provide workable software, not all of them will understand the on-demand healthcare business, share your goals, or provide added support, insight, and flexibility to work with you toward your success.
+While partnership is not actually a feature, it’s part of this list because it’s essential to your successful urgent care operation.
+A number of EMR vendors can provide workable software, but not all of them will understand the on-demand healthcare business, share your goals, or provide added support, insight, and flexibility to work with you toward your success.
 The EMR/PM vendor you choose should listen to your needs and deliver software and services that meets them.
 They should also understand your revenue cycle management process and provide support and guidance to be sure you’re doing everything you can on your side to keep your clinic in good financial shape.

 As the industry evolves, many urgent cares are evolving with it, offering a variety of additional ancillary services like OccMed or limited primary care.
 As you consider different EMR vendors, think about what they offer in addition to software and if they have the flexibility to ensure your EMR works the way you do.

 And don’t limit your thinking to what you need now but include your aspirations for the future of your business.
 Can your partner make your growth as painless as possible and adapt as you adapt?

 Remember, partnership doesn’t end with EMR implementation.
 It’s only the beginning of a relationship that grows with time and benefits both parties.